 As for the second issue, we can’t discuss all the nuances of the design argument—the idea that the design of the universe provides evidence for a god—although philosophers almost unanimously reject it.
 Usually the design argument is offered as an alternative to biological evolution, but evolution dealt the death blow to the traditional design argument.
 (Paley’s watchmaker.)
 We can now explain our bodies and their features without positing gods.
 The idea called intelligent design (ID) is the design argument in fancy language.
 But it is not science as courts have unanimously ruled.
 Many IDers accept evolution—they are typically not young-earth creationists—but they believe that evolution needs a little “god juice” to keep it going.
 The four points above outline some simple ways of seeing the futility of this view.

 Of course one can’t prove a negative.
 I can’t show that gods, gremlins or ghosts don’t intervene in the process.
-But then there is absolutely no reason to think this is the case, there is no evidence for it.
-And there are lots of reasons to think this is not the case– supernatural explanations have never been valuable in explaining anything.
+But there is absolutely no evidence for such claims.
+And there are lots of reasons to think this is not the case—supernatural explanations have never been valuable in explaining anything.
 In fact they have always impeded knowledge.
-Biological evolution has revealed in extraordinary detail how the species was created through eons of time with the algorithm of natural selection.
+Biological evolution has revealed in extraordinary detail how the species was created over aeons of time with the algorithm of natural selection.
 Thus it dispensed with one reason for believing in gods.